ZzeongB/Question-Answer-and-Connect/README.md

 ```bash
 yarn install
 ```

+Also, to use OpenAI functions, you need to get an API key.
+Once you have the key, you need to add it to your environment variables.
+Here's how you can do it:

+1. Create a new file in the root directory of the project and name it `.env`.

+2. Open the `.env` file and add the following line:

+    ```
+    REACT_APP_OPENAI_KEY=Your_OpenAI_Key
+    ```

+    Replace `Your_OpenAI_Key` with the key you received.

 You need to run two commands in two terminals, one in each.
 Run the following commands for demo:
 ```bash